 Today we discover the most famous hike in all of Texas: the South Rim Trail.
-The biological diversity and geologic history add to the grandeur of the Chisos?a true ?sky island? surrounded by an ?ocean? of Chihuahuan Desert.
+The biological diversity and geologic history add to the grandeur of the Chisos—a true “sky island” surrounded by an ‘ocean’ of Chihuahuan Desert.
 This is the only mountain range in the U.S. which is fully contained within the boundaries of a national park.
-Throughout the day we are rewarded with countless dramatic viewpoints, including those from the South Rim which spans miles into the distant Sierra del Carmen Mountains of Mexico and thousands of feet below to the Chihuahuan Desert ?oor.
+Throughout the day we are rewarded with countless dramatic viewpoints, including those from the South Rim which spans miles into the distant Sierra del Carmen Mountains of Mexico and thousands of feet below to the Chihuahuan Desert ﬂoor.
 Returning to our lodge, we dine and take time for stargazing.
 All meals included.

-Today we experience a ?triple treat? and explore Big Bend’s mountains, desert and river ecosystems - all in one day.
+Today we experience a “triple treat” and explore Big Bend’s mountains, desert and river ecosystems - all in one day.
 We begin hiking on the Window Trail, which descends through a canyon sandwiched between majestic mountain peaks.
-Photo opportunities abound as we make our way out of the Chisos Basin and onto the desert ?oor via the picturesque Oak Springs Trail.
+Photo opportunities abound as we make our way out of the Chisos Basin and onto the desert ﬂoor via the picturesque Oak Springs Trail.
 Utilizing a trail not found on maps, we picnic under the shady trees of a desert oasis.
 Next, we take the Ross Maxwell Scenic Drive to Santa Elena Canyon.
 A short hike showcases sheer limestone walls that tower 1500’ above both sides of the Rio Grande River.
-The day ends at our accommodation in a restored mansion in the ghost town of Terlingua.
+The day ends at our accommodation in the ghost town of Terlingua.
 All meals included.